Mandy Cohen: Career

+Cohen was named in the 2024 list of Time 100 Health's most influential people.

-Secretary of North Carolina Department of Health and Human Services
+Secretary of North Carolina Department of Health and Human Services (2017–22)

-In January 2017 Cohen was appointed as secretary of the North Carolina Department of Health and Human Services (NCDHHS) by Governor Roy Cooper.
-As secretary, she oversees 16,000 department employees and has dealt with multiple health crises in North Carolina including the Opioid epidemic, GenX in drinking water, and the COVID-19 pandemic.
-In 2020, Cohen was mentioned as a potential pick for Health and Human Services Secretary under President-elect Joe Biden.
+In January 2017 Cohen was appointed health secretary of the North Carolina Department of Health and Human Services (NCDHHS), an organization with 17,000 employees and an annual budget of $20 billion, by Governor Roy Cooper.
+As secretary, she oversaw 16,000 department employees and dealt with multiple health crises in North Carolina including the Opioid epidemic, GenX in drinking water, and the COVID-19 pandemic.
+In 2020, Cohen was mentioned as a potential pick for United States Secretary of Health and Human Services under President-elect Joe Biden.

-Cohen has navigated the political divide over Medicaid in North Carolina, with Democratic Governor Cooper wanting to expand it under the Affordable Care Act and the Republican-majority North Carolina State Legislature opposing such measures.
-She helped lead North Carolina through a transition from free-for-service Medicaid to a model contracted by the state with private insurance companies that are paid pre-determined rates to provide health services.
+Cohen navigated the political divide over Medicaid in North Carolina, with Democratic governor Cooper wanting to expand it under the Affordable Care Act and the Republican-majority North Carolina General Assembly opposing such measures.
+She helped lead North Carolina through a transition from fee-for-service Medicaid to a model contracted by the state with private insurance companies that are paid pre-determined rates to provide health services.
 Cohen spearheaded Healthy Opportunities, an initiative testing the impact of providing high-need Medicaid enrollees with housing, food, transportation, and interpersonal safety interventions with the goal of improving public health and reducing costs.
 The initiative was funded with $650 million from state and federal Medicaid, authorized by the Centers for Medicare and Medicaid Services.
 She implemented the Opioid Action Plan, which uses $45.5 million in grant funding to fight opioid misuse in the state.
 The plan also updated the Controlled Substance Reporting System, helping doctors identify patients at risk of misusing opioids.
 Cohen's plan led to a decline in overdose deaths in North Carolina for the first time in over a decade.
 She led the Early Childhood Action Plan, focusing on improving health conditions of children from birth to age eight.

-On September 14, 2017, she was a guest speaker at a luncheon hosted by the League of Women Voters at North Carolina State University.

-In 2019 she criticized the North Carolina House of Representatives' proposed budget for 2019–2021, arguing that it harms North Carolinians by making massive cuts to the Department of Health and Human Services, potentially impacting "everything from health inspections of restaurants to the safety of drinking water to child protective services."
-In February 2019 Modern Healthcare named Cohen as one of the Top 25 Women Leaders in Healthcare.
-She was honored with the "Top 50 in Digital Health" award by Rock Health.
+In 2019 she criticized the North Carolina House of Representatives' proposed budget for 2019–21, arguing that it harmed North Carolinians by making massive cuts to the Department, potentially impacting "everything from health inspections of restaurants to the safety of drinking water to child protective services."